Ole Miss Rebels football: Billy Brewer era (1983–1993)

 After stepping outside the Ole Miss family football tree the previous nine seasons, former Rebel star player Billy Brewer took over as head coach in December 1982.
 In his 11 seasons as head coach, Brewer led the Rebels to five winning seasons and four bowls, including Ole Miss' 1990 New Year's Day Gator Bowl appearance, which was the program's first January bowl game since 1969.
 He was named SEC Coach of the Year in 1986 (8–3–1 record) and 1990 (9–3 record), and in 1986, the Rebels returned to the national rankings for the first time in over a decade.
 He compiled a 68–55–3 record and led Ole Miss to eight Egg Bowl victories over rival Mississippi State.

 Brewer was dismissed just before the 1994 season after the NCAA infractions committee found him guilty of "unethical conduct," Ole Miss defensive coordinator Joe Lee Dunn finished the season as interim coach.

 Tommy Tuberville era (1995–1998)

 Hired on December 2, 1994, Tommy Tuberville led the 1995 Rebels to a 6–5 record and an Egg Bowl victory over Mississippi State.
-In 1997, Ole Miss recorded its best season in five years with an 8–4 record, a thrilling 15–14 Egg Bowl victory over Mississippi State and a Motor City Bowl win over Marshall University.
+In 1997, Ole Miss recorded its best season in five years with an 8–4 record, a 15–14 Egg Bowl victory over Mississippi State and a Motor City Bowl win over Marshall University.
 The bowl appearance was the program's first since 1992, and the Rebels earned a final national ranking of No. 22 in both polls.

 During the 1998 season, Tuberville repeatedly said he would not leave Ole Miss.
 With a month to go before the team's bowl game, he told alumni, "They'll have to take me out of here in a pine box".
 Two days later, he accepted the job of head coach at SEC West rival Auburn University.